stephenyeargin/hockey-bot/README.md

 | `MASTODON_BASE_URL`  | Yes       | Base URL of the Mastodon server | `https://mastodon.social` |
 | `MASTODON_TOKEN`     | Yes       | API token for your bot | `someratherlong_apitoken123` |

-[^1]: If you leave this blank, it will generate posts for all teams with greater than a 0.01% chance.
+[^1]: If set, it will skip the league-wide post.
+If not set or empty, it will generate posts for all teams with greater than a 0.01% chance.

 ## Running

 The bot is designed to be run on a regular schedule (likely no more than hourly) via `cron` or similar service.

 ```
-0 * * * * cd your/path && npm run start
+0 * * * * cd your/path && dotenv --file .env.development run -- npm start
 ```

-## Other Commands
+## Commands

+### `npm start`

+Runs the application

 ### `npm run start:dev`